microsoft/CameraTraps/README.md

+# Announcement

+Microsoft is working on expanding the CameraTraps repo.
+Our commitment remains firm in providing support and ensuring the continued maintenance of MegaDetector, serving the community and extending its benefits even further.

 # Overview

 This repo contains the tools for training, running, and evaluating detectors and classifiers for images collected from motion-triggered wildlife cameras.
 The core functionality provided is: